 Swiss Dot

-1930 seed voile fabric, similar to swiss with tiny raised dots
+1930 cotton seed voile fabric, similar to swiss with tiny raised dots

 1930s Winter Fabrics: Warm and modest textiles